KamilaDyn/FCC-markdown-Viewer/README.md

 ### Installing

-To start you need to install package in client folder npm install and also :
+To start you need to install package in client folder npm install.

 ### To start